Kruithne/wow.export/README.md

 ## Debugging (Developers Only)
 > **Note**: Debugging is currently only supported on Windows.

 To debug wow.export, compile a `win-x64-debug` build using the build script.
 This will produce a bare-bones build using the SDK framework and without any production polish.
-Open starting the debug version, DevTools will be automatically launched alongside the application.
+Upon starting the debug version, DevTools will be automatically launched alongside the application.

 For the debug build, source code will not be compiled, rather a symlink is created.
 This changes to the source code are instantly reflected in the application, simply run `chrome.runtime.reload()` in DevTools console to refresh sources (pressing F5 does not drop references and will lead to memory leaks).